trevorwslee/ACalculatorApp/README.md

     ]
     ```
     Notes:
-    * if you do not yet have `wasm-pack` installed, you can install it by running
+    * if you do not yet have `wasm-pack` installed, you might consider installing it by running
         ```
         cargo install wasm-pack
         ```